 This bundle is one of the best cheap Disney Plus deals we've seen.
 Find out more here.

-As for everyone else around the world, don't worry - you'll be able to jump on the Disney Plus train before long.
-More specifically, Disney Plus is going live in the UK, France, and Germany as of March 31 2020.
+If your country doesn't yet have Disney Plus, fear not - you'll be able to jump on the hype train before long.
+More specifically, Disney Plus is going live in the UK and other parts of Europe as of 24 March 2020.
 Although that delay is a shame, at least there will be 600+ movies, shows, and documentaries to catch up on when it does eventually land.
 And in the meantime, you can always fill that Mickey Mouse-shaped void with the excellent Disney Villainous board game and the Disney Villainous expansions.
 They're the perfect gift for yourself or the Disney fan in your life.
-What's more, all of them are sure to go on sale when the Black Friday game deals turn up at the end of November.

 Now that's out of the way, let's get down to business (heh) and lay out everything you need to know about Disney Plus sign-ups.